-- Emotional and Behavioral Disabilities (ED/BD): This comprehensive and therapeutic program is for students who have emotional and behavioral disabilities.
-A certified special educator and an assistant teacher provide small group meeting which address: anger management, conflict resolution, relaxation techniques, social skills, group process, peer pressure, bullying, strategies for managing behavior and self-advocacy.
-The program is supported by a comprehensive, incentive-based behavioral system.
+- Emotional and Behavioral Disabilities (ED): This comprehensive and therapeutic program is for students who have emotional and behavioral disabilities.
+A certified special educator provides support in the general education setting and in small group settings when necessary in order to address: anger management, conflict resolution, relaxation techniques, social skills, group process, peer pressure, bullying, strategies for managing behavior and self-advocacy.
 The program staff works directly with the student's families and coordinates treatment efforts with providers outside of the school.
 A Behavior Specialist and a Social Worker also support the program full time.
-Instruction in academic subjects is provided in a small supportive environment.
-Students attend art, music, physical education, technology education, and health with their peers and the assistant teacher.
-Some students may take standard education classes and are supported by the staff to manage those responsibilities and demands.

 - Intellectual Impairments (II): This program serves students who have significant intellectual and learning challenges.
 Some students in the program have significant weaknesses in the areas of social skills activities of daily living.
 The program focuses on functional life skills and knowledge about community, in order to function as independently as possible.
 Other students in the program have excellent social skills and benefit from a more traditional academic curriculum, with the academic curriculum provided in a slower rate.
 This program has the capacity to work with both types of students, as we offer both a functional life skills curriculum and a curriculum, which mirrors the standard curriculum.
 Students are grouped into multi-grade classes according to ability levels.
 There is a three-year curriculum sequence.
 Students receive academic instruction in language arts, reading, math, science, and social studies.
 Students also take an academic support class for review and reinforcement of academic content.
 Students receive all academic instruction from certified special educators.
 Students take different subjects with different special education teachers, so they have the middle school experience of moving from class to class.
 Students who are in the functional life skills group participate in a vocational program.
 Performing various jobs around the building (e.g., delivering newspapers, emptying recycling bins) helps them to develop greater independence and provides opportunity for hands on, practical learning.
 Students in this program run a café that is open on selected Fridays throughout the school year.